collective/sc.social.like/README.rst

 Life, the Universe, and Everything
 ----------------------------------

-**Social: Like Actions** is a Plone package (add-on) providing simple social networks integration for Plone Content Types.

-This package ships with plugins for the following networks:
+This package provides integration for the following social networks in Plone:

 * Facebook
 * Google+
 * LinkedIn
 * Pinterest
+* Telegram
 * Twitter
 * WhatsApp (mobile only)